 Chill out on the beach

-My all-time favourite thing to do in Phu Quoc Island is to spend hours not doing much while on the beach.
+My all-time favorite thing to do in Phu Quoc Island is to spend hours not doing much while on the beach.
 I just love lying in a comfy beach chair catching some sun where I can read a bit, swim a bit, have a drink or two.
 Really, I can do this all day.

 Along Long Beach, which is the main tourist beach on Phu Quoc Island, there are ladies selling fresh fruit for when you get a bit hungry.
-You can also pop by massage parlours if you feel like a bit of pampering.
+You can also pop by massage parlors if you feel like a bit of pampering.
 This is completely my idea of heaven!

 Related: If you’re looking for suggestions on Phu Quoc accommodations, take a look at this article with tips on where to stay.

 Watch the sunset on the beach with a few cocktails

 After a hard day on the beach, or perhaps being out and about exploring the island, find yourself a bean bag on the beach at a trendy beach bar, order yourself a cocktail and watch the spectacular sunset.
 If you are like me and travel with kids, beach bars are perfect as the kids can play in the sand, even swim whilst the adults unwind with a few drinks.

 One of our favourite spots to do this was at Rory’s beach bar.
 The bar has colourful lanterns, beach chairs, and tables right on the beach.

 The owner, Rory, is great with the kids.
 Whilst we were there he dressed up as a pirate, complete with a bird on his shoulder and told the kids stories about pirates and hidden treasures, whilst the parents relaxed.
 Once the sun sets, Rory’s has beach bonfires and delicious meals.